regen-network/.github/profile/README.md

 # Welcome

-Regen Network is a platform for ecological regeneration projects.
+Regen Network is a platform to originate and invest in high-integrity carbon and biodiversity credits from ecological regeneration projects.

 - [Regen Network Website](https://www.regen.network/)
 - [Regen Network Application](https://app.regen.network/)